mdbootstrap/mdb-ui-kit/README.md

 ## How to install

-You may install this theme using Bower or [Meteor (package requires community help to be updated #769)](https://github.com/FezVrasta/bootstrap-material-design/issues/769):
+You may install this theme using Bower or Meteor:

 - Bower : `bower install bootstrap-material-design`
 - Meteor: `meteor add fezvrasta:bootstrap-material-design`